-- 1. The appellant and the county may be represented by attorneys or other representatives obtained at their expense. - Hold the hearings before the county director or his/her designee, provided that whoever hears the appeal was not involved directly in the initial decision, which resulted in the appeal.
+- 1. The appellant and the county may be represented by attorneys or other representatives obtained at their expense. - Hold the hearings before the county director or their designee, provided that whoever hears the appeal was not involved directly in the initial decision, which resulted in the appeal.
 The designee can include another county employee, a board member, or an employee of a social services agency in another county. - 3.
 It is not required that the hearing be recorded.
 However, a written summary of the hearing must be maintained. - 4.
 The County and the appellant must each name someone to present the testimony and to call witnesses.
 Any person testifying must be sworn in. - 5.
 The county's representative must read the summary and explain the county's action, or call upon someone to do so.
-He/she may call witnesses, one at a time.
-When the county's testimony has ended, the appellant or his/her representative may question the county's witnesses or representative. - 6.
-The appellant or his/her representative may then explain why he/she feels the county's action should not take place.
-He/she may call witnesses, one at a time.
-When the appellant's testimony has ended, the county or its representative may question the appellant, his/her witnesses or representative. - 7.
+They may call witnesses, one at a time.
+When the county's testimony has ended, the appellant or their representative may question the county's witnesses or representative. - 6.
+The appellant or their representative may then explain why they feel the county's action should not take place.
+They may call witnesses, one at a time.
+When the appellant's testimony has ended, the county or its representative may question the appellant, their witnesses, or representative. - 7.
 Representatives for the county and the appellant may present closing statements summarizing their view of the situation in question.